theiterators/pekko-http-quickstart-java.g8/README.md

 The template comes with the following sources:

-- `QuickstartApp.scala` -- contains the main method which bootstraps the application
+- `QuickstartApp.java` -- contains the main method which bootstraps the application
-- `UserRoutes.scala` -- Pekko HTTP `routes` defining exposed endpoints
+- `UserRoutes.java` -- Pekko HTTP `routes` defining exposed endpoints
-- `UserRegistry.scala` -- the actor which handles the registration requests
+- `UserRegistry.java` -- the actor which handles the registration requests

 Once inside the project folder, to run this code: